quest-friends/Planning/MVP.md

 -----------------------------------

 ###CAN SEARCH FOR NEARBY STORIES WITHIN RADIUS OF CURRENT LOCATION
+* Search by typing location anywhere in the world.
+* Search for near by stories by click.

 ###CAN SELECT GEOSTORY WHEN IN ZONE
 * select pin on google maps